Table of Contents

 These changes will result in better deliverability and response rates – as these numbers will not be blocked as spam and, unlike short codes, are not going redundant.

-As per the Cellular Telephone Industries Association (CTIA) guidelines, any text (bulk or one-to-one) from a business is considered under A2P (application-to-person) texting.
+As per the Cellular Telephone Industries Association (CTIA) guidelines, any text (bulk or one-to-one) from business messaging is considered under A2P (application-to-person) texting.
 All such texting campaigns must use a registered 10DLC number.

 The Campaign Registry (TCR) manages the registration of 10DLC messaging campaigns, working with texting carriers.
 TCR also assigns a ‘trust score’, which dictates how many messages you can send per minute.